Maximizing Your Workers’ Compensation Benefits When On Light Duty

 Another recommendation is for injured workers in Arizona who are computer illiterate to take a computer course through their local library.
 This will demonstrate to an administrative law judge that they were making a great effort at trying to find a job by honing their computer abilities.

 Please feel free to contact Fendon Law Firm for any questions about workers’ compensation, Social Security disability, or employment law issues.
-We now have offices in Phoenix, Tucson, Flagstaff, and Prescott Valley.
+We now have offices in Phoenix, Flagstaff, Scottsdale, Tucson, and Prescott Valley.